book page

 Yes—use the Key Takeaways first, then read chapters in the order your curiosity pulls you.

-Themes include webgpu, wgsl, programming, graphics, ray-tracing, plus context from read, 2026, excerpt, time.
+Themes include webgpu, wgsl, programming, graphics, ray-tracing, plus context from life, love, three, meaning.

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.